tklebel/thomasklebel/content/home/about.md

 My name is Thomas Klebel and I am a sociologist.
 I work as a researcher and data scientist in the
-[Open and Reproducible Research Group](https://www.tugraz.at/institute/isds/research/groups/orrg/) at Graz University of Technology.
-Starting with March 2020, I will be project manager and researcher in the H2020 project [ON-MERRIT](https://on-merrit.eu).
+[Open and Reproducible Research Group](https://www.tugraz.at/institute/isds/research/groups/orrg/) at Know-Center GmbH in Graz.
+Since March 2020, I am project manager and researcher in the H2020 project [ON-MERRIT](https://on-merrit.eu).